kiikode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5. Print a string in reverse
 6. Reverse a string
 7. Print every other character of a string, starting from the first
 8. Print the second half of a string
+9. Print n elements of an array of integers